kai-w0/EE629/README.md

 2020-10-10: Write a easy adverture game and run it on Raspberrypie.
 Code is in file "weekly try".

-2020-10-18：Learn to use HomeAssistant+homebridge to achieve lighting up my table lamp by Siri.
+2020-10-18: Learn to use HomeAssistant+homebridge to achieve lighting up my table lamp by Siri.

 2020-10-25: Have already configured HomeAssistant on Raspberrypi.